Domaine de Leos: the celebrity rosé takes a new direction

 Ugni Blanc, Rolle, Semillon and Clairette are used for white wines.

 The region is known predominantly for its rosé, which accounts for nearly 75% of wine production.

 Bandol produces the region’s most highly-regarded reds, while the only area known for its white wines is Cassis.

 There are three main appellations in the region:

-The wines of Provence are grown under demanding conditions: a hot, sunny and dry climate with little rain, and the mistral, which ripens the grapes quickly.
+The climate here is hot, sunny and dry with little rain, and the brisk mistral wind helps to ripen the grapes quickly.

 There are different soil types throughout the region: In the northwest there are rocky hogbacks sculpted by erosion.
 In the east there is crystalline rock near the sea.